Skip to Main Content

 • How much material are you interested in donating (ideally in number of linear feet or banker's boxes, or, for electronic files, in KB/MB/GB/TB etc.)?

 • Who owns the rights to these materials?
+How were they acquired by the donor?

 • In what condition are these materials?
+Where have they been stored and by whom?

 5. If sending physical materials, the archivist will provide you with a mailing address.
 Please contact the archivist when you have shipped the materials with a tracking number and an explanation of how many boxes to expect.
-DO NOT SEND AN ARCHIVAL DONATION BEFORE FIRST CONSULTING WITH AN ARCHIVIST.
+PLEASE DO NOT SEND AN ARCHIVAL DONATION BEFORE FIRST CONSULTING WITH AN ARCHIVIST.

 Ask an Archivist